 In October 2001, two customers, Nikki Nicholls and Geraldine M. Barber, filed a class action suit against Charter Holdco in South Carolina state court purportedly on behalf of a class of Charter Holdco's customers, alleging, among other things, that Charter Holdco improperly charged them a wire maintenance fee without request or permission.
 They also claimed that Charter Holdco improperly required them to rent analog and/or digital set-top terminals even though their television sets were "cable ready."
 A substantively identical case was filed in the Superior Court of Athens - Clarke County, Georgia by Emma S. Tobar on March 26, 2002, alleging a nationwide class for these claims.
 Following mediation the parties reached a tentative settlement, subject to final documentation and court approval.
 On November 10, 2004, the court granted final approval of the settlement, rejecting the positions advanced by two objectors to the settlement.
+On December 13, 2004 the court entered a written order formally approving that settlement.
 One of the objectors recently has filed a similar, but not identical, lawsuit.

-Furthermore, we are also a party to other, or otherwise involved in other lawsuits, claims, proceedings and legal matters that have arisen in the ordinary course of conducting our business.
+Furthermore, we are also a party to, or otherwise involved in, other lawsuits, claims, proceedings and legal matters that have arisen in the ordinary course of conducting our business.
 In addition, our restatement of our 2000, 2001 and 2002 financial statements could lead to additional or expanded claims or investigations.